-03.04 Discuss the history of recreation, leisure and sport.
-03.05 Explain how sport and leisure activities meet the needs of all populations in today's society.
-03.06 Explain the term "sports medicine" and list the major concepts.
-04.0 Lead group activities in a social setting.
-The student will be able to: 04.01 Discuss group dynamics theory.
-04.02 Discuss the benefits of group activities.
-04.03 Maintain records and reports including participant evaluations.
-05.0 Recognize diverse needs of special populations.
-The student will be able to: 05.01 Explain the implications for planning, organizing, and delivering leisure, sport and fitness services for disabled individuals.
-05.02 Adapt, modify, or design special activities for all populations.
-05.03 Research Special Olympics organization service opportunities.
-05.04 Describe the factors included in planning, organizing and delivering leisure, sport and fitness activities for various age groups.
-05.05 Identify volunteer organizations which serve the recreational needs of society, including the handicapped and disabled.
-06.0 Describe various aspects of outdoor recreation, education and conservation.
-The student will be able to: 06.01 Select an appropriate campsite for a camping expedition for a broad variety of age groups and individuals of varying ability levels.
-06.02 Schedule appropriate outdoor activities with participants.
-06.03 Select outdoor recreational activities and related conservation techniques for all age groups.
-06.04 List the hazards that are common to Florida outdoors.
-06.05 Identify basic, necessary first aid supplies procedures.
-06.06 Identify basic conservation techniques appropriate to outdoor recreation.
-06.07 Describe safety factors for outdoor activities.
-06.08 Demonstrate basic first aid, CPR and AED training.
-07.0 Demonstrate employability skills.
+03.02 Discuss the history of recreation, leisure and sport.
+03.03 Explain how sport and leisure activities meet the needs of all populations in today's society.
+03.04 Understand the importance of record keeping as it relates to event (ie. scores, budget, etc.).
+04.0 Recognize diverse needs of special populations.
+The student will be able to: 04.01 Explain the implications for planning, organizing, and delivering leisure, sport and fitness services for disabled individuals.
+04.02 Adapt, modify, or design special activities for all populations.
+04.03 Research organizations that provide recreational services for special populations (i.e. Special Olympics, SportsAbility, Miracle League, etc.).
+05.0 Describe various aspects of outdoor recreation, education and conservation.
+The student will be able to: 05.01 Select an appropriate campsite for a camping expedition for a broad variety of age groups and individuals of varying ability levels.
+05.02 Schedule appropriate outdoor activities with participants.
+05.03 Select outdoor recreational activities and related conservation techniques.
+05.04 List the hazards that are common to Florida outdoors.
+05.05 Identify basic conservation techniques appropriate to outdoor recreation.
+05.06 Describe safety factors for outdoor activities.
+06.0 Demonstrate employability skills.
+The student will be able to: 06.01 Recognize employment opportunities via internet to conduct a job search (ie: Monster.com, LinkedIn, etc.).
+06.02 Identify documents required when applying for a job.
+06.03 Complete a sample job application.
+06.04 Review job interview techniques.
+06.05 Identify or demonstrate appropriate responses to criticism from employer, supervisor, or other persons.
+06.06 Identify acceptable work habits and understand job expectations.
+06.07 Demonstrate acceptable employee behavior and habits.
+07.0 Provide care for and demonstrate prevention of athletic injuries.
 The student will be able to:

-07.01 Utilize internet to conduct a job search.
-07.02 Identify documents that may be required when applying for a job.
-07.03 Complete a job application.
-07.04 Review job interview techniques.
-07.05 Identify or demonstrate appropriate responses to criticism from employer, supervisor, or other persons.
-07.06 Identify acceptable work habits and understand job expectations.
-07.07 Describe how to make job changes appropriately.
-07.08 Demonstrate acceptable employee behavior and habits.
-08.0 Provide care for and demonstrate prevention of athletic injuries.
-The student will be able to: 08.01 Explain common injuries to the head, upper extremities, and lower extremities.
-08.02 Describe the different types of joints and injuries.
-08.03 Understand basic taping skills.
-09.0 Understand foundations of sport fitness and exercise physiology.
-The student will be able to: 09.01 Identify health and fitness concerns that affect morbidity, mortality and quality of life.
-09.02 Demonstrate knowledge of the structure and function of the human systems most affected by exercise.
-09.03 Demonstrate knowledge of major muscle groups and their function.
-09.04 Demonstrate knowledge of cardiovascular, flexibility and muscular training.
-09.05 Understand the objectives of exercise and physical fitness training.
-09.06 Understand the various methods of assessing fitness.
+07.01 Evalois common injuries to the head upper sylvemities, and lower sylvemities 07.01 Explain common injuries to the head, upper extremities, and lower extremities.
+07.02 Describe the different types of joints and injuries.
+07.03 Understand basic taping skills.
+07.04 Demonstrate basic first aid, CPR and AED training.
+07.05 Recognize the importance of functional movement and corrective exercises.
+08.0 Understand foundations of sport fitness and exercise physiology.
+The student will be able to: 08.01 Identify health and fitness concerns that affect injury, morbidity, mortality and quality of life (i.e., diet, exercise, body composition, etc.).
+08.02 Understand the role that nutrition plays in overall health and disease prevention.
+08.03 Demonstrate knowledge of the structure and function of the human systems most affected by exercise (bone density, muscle mass, etc.).
+08.04 Demonstrate knowledge of major muscle groups and their function.
+08.05 Demonstrate knowledge of cardiovascular, flexibility and muscular training.
+08.06 Understand the objectives of exercise and physical fitness training.
+08.07 Understand the various methods of assessing fitness (ie: V02 Max, Muscular Endurance, Flexibility, etc.).
+08.08 Understand general theory of exercise program design. - ADDED 08.09 Demonstrate proper usage of common fitness equipment ADDED 08.10 Knowledge of current technology related to the field of physical fitness and performance (i.e.: software, programs, apps, etc.).
+ADDED